tpf/grants-perlfoundation-org/README.md

 People give us various grant ideas.
 If you are looking to spend some time to help the community and get some cash in return,

 Take a look at this list and give us a grant proposal.
-If you know an opportunity to improve Perl, you can [open an issue](https://github.com/tpf/grants-perlfoundation-org/issues) or [submit a pull request](https://github.com/tpf/grants-perlfoundation-org/pulls) and it will show up here.
+If you know an opportunity to improve Perl or Raku, you can [open an issue](https://github.com/tpf/grants-perlfoundation-org/issues) or [submit a pull request](https://github.com/tpf/grants-perlfoundation-org/pulls) and it will show up here.

 While we try to keep this list relevant, things can easily get out of date.
 Before grabbing a task, check that a similar investment is not done recently.

 ⚠️ *Disclaimer* ⚠️ The list does not guarantee that TPF will fund these grant proposals.

+# Perl

 ## Perl core